explosion-mental/sxiv/README.md

 - Is there a way to toggle square thumbnails?(I don't think I need/want this, just asking)
 - <s> version.h seems useless? </s> It was(?)✔️
 - When searching recursively (search all images on the directory and subdirs), images names on the bar are displayed.
 I would like to know on which directory am I (dirname), so how to show the subdirectory of the directory in which sxiv was called to be recursive.
-- Make if stament (either '#if' or 'if') on a value or definition on the config.mk in order to make "prefix" (this is: let's say you pres '1' and '0' on the keyboard, sxiv default behaviour would be to wait for the next command.
+- <s>Make if stament (either '#if' or 'if') on a value or definition on the config.mk in order to make "prefix" (this is: let's say you pres '1' and '0' on the keyboard, sxiv default behaviour would be to wait for the next command.
 Let's say, again, after those two keys you press G (which is bounded to the command 'n_or_last') that means you would go '10' images "down".
-I don't really use this but I supposed that there are people who find this usefull, so I'm thinking a way to make that optional (user decides).
+I don't really use this but I supposed that there are people who find this usefull, so I'm thinking a way to make that optional (user decides).</s> Done✅.
+You decide if you want that or not(which i believe is just there for some reason) See the `Prefix-keys`.
+- How to make '#ifdef' on tns_move_selection, basically how to remove the 'cnt' var.

-## Mayor improvements:
+# Mayor improvements:
 - It feels more responsive after WM_HINTS patch
 - Compile even if sxiv is active _(cp -f)_
 - version.h not needed (one file less) _**Note**_: I have no idea what that file was doing, looking at the **Makefile** says something about .git/index or whatever, I have no idea if that broke something external (not the program), maybe it was a little sync with the github main repo?
 - Not an improment but for my standards on understading: I make a config.mk _just like st, dwm and dmenu_ so you can configure it I guess, also the autoreload_inotify/nop was annoying so I just change it to _inotify/nop_ if you want the autoreload before it add it on the Makefile.
 Because of this 'suckless' style, the compile messages are alike (I'm debating this, the initial messages where really clean and I like them, suggest something maybe?)
 - Saner config.h (Mar 24)
+- On/off Prefix-keys on *some* commands(Mar 25)